paradingwolves/freshness-tracking-app/readME.txt

     Date Modified: September 26, 2023
 ------------------------------------------------------------------
     1. Updated the AddStock.jsx UI
+    2. AddStock.jsx now has a form in case the scanner isnt working
+    3. AddStock.jsx now works and adds new content to the db

-This Application was created by Justin Brierley and Chantal Monette.
+        - if there is matching item_number and expiry_date, the quantities are combined rather than adding a new item This Application was created by Justin Brierley and Chantal Monette.
 Visit https://justinbrierley.ca/ or https://chantalmonette.ca/ for website inqueries